Leader Talks with Anne-Marie Pham powered by CCDI-logo

 Government

-Each month, Anne-Marie Pham, CEO of the Canadian Centre for Diversity and Inclusion interviews a leader who is a making a difference in Canada in the field of diversity, inclusion, and equity.
+Each month, Anne-Marie Pham, Vice-President, Engagement of the Canadian Centre for Diversity and Inclusion interviews a leader who is a making a difference in Canada in the field of diversity, inclusion, and equity.
 Over the course of a year, you will hear from an eclectic group of people who inspire change.

 Location: